srl-labs/containerlab/docs/manual/kinds/vr-pan.md

     Containers with Palo Alto PA-VM inside will take ~8min to fully boot.
     You can monitor the progress with `docker logs -f <container-name>`.

-Cisco Palo Alto PA-VM node launched with containerlab can be managed via the following interfaces:
+Palo Alto PA-VM node launched with containerlab can be managed via the following interfaces:

 === "bash"
     to connect to a `bash` shell of a running vr-pan container: